Healthy Homes Assessment Kaiwharawhara

 Rental Property Home Assessments Kaiwharawhara

-Areas of rental properties that are impacted through Health Homes Standard.
-Healthy Homes Standard in Kaiwharawhara include each:
+Property rental areas that are affected through The Healthy Homes Standard in Kaiwharawhara include each:

 • Bedrooms